 This is what I will show you how to do.

 What I Mean By Badass

 I use the word badass in the sense that you free yourself from having your life dictated by other people.
 You set your own boundaries and play by your own rules.
 You be the type of man you want to be, but you do it consciously.
-Whether that is living a playboy lifestyle, being a dedicated family man or any other lifestyle you wish to pursue.
 Being badass is conscious manliness.